 Procedural Steps for Specialist's Degree:

-1. Apply for and be admitted to a degree program through the Office of Graduate and Continuing Studies;
+1. Apply for and be admitted to a degree program through the Office of Continuing and Graduate Studies;

 2. Complete admission portfolio;